QuantiModo/quantimodo-sdk-android/README.md

 - [TrackingFragment](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/fragments/TrackingFragment.html), would help you to submit tokens, could be configurated to show/submit to one category or to any
 - [FactorsFragment](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/fragments/FactorsFragment.html) lists the strongest predictors for a specified outcome such as Overall Mood or Back Pain.
 - [ImportWebFragment](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/fragments/ImportWebFragment.html) creates a view where your users can import their data from 3rd-party services like Fitbit, Withings, etc.
-- [SyncHelper](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/sync/SyncHelper.html) helps to configure data synchonization between the mobile device and the web service.
+- [SyncHelper](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/sync/SyncHelper.html) helps to configure data synchronization between the mobile device and the web service.

 ### Step 8.
 Import user data from 3rd party sources